Brisbane Roar FC: Mulvey era (2012–2014)

 On 25 April 2012, Rado Vidošić was promoted to the manager's position after serving seven years as Assistant Manager under the three previous managers before him.
 On 18 December 2012, Vidošić was removed as coach, taking up the role of technical director for the club, with Mike Mulvey, then coach of the Melbourne Victory women's named as his replacement.
-Vidošić was only manager for 13 matches before transferring to the new role, similar to the one offered to Postecoglou before his exit earlier in 2012.
-At the end of the 2012–13 season, the Roar finished in 5th place, carried by striker Besart Berisha's 14 goals during the season.
-The club made it to the semi-finals in the finals series, bowing out to premiers Western Sydney Wanderers 2–0.
+Vidošić was only manager for thirteen matches before transferring to the new role, similar to the one offered to Postecoglou before his exit earlier in 2012.
+At the end of the 2012–13 season, the Roar finished in fifth place, carried by striker Besart Berisha's fourteen goals during the season.
+The club made it to the semi-final in the finals series, bowing out to premiers Western Sydney Wanderers 2–0.

-The 2013/14 season began in terrific style, with the Roar winning 8 of their first 10 games.
+The 2013–14 season began with the Roar winning eight of their first ten games.
 This form continued for the rest of the season as the club became dominant premiers.
 Players like Ivan Franjic, Luke Brattan and Dimitri Petratos shone while the return of former captain Matt McKay bolstered the midfield.
 Brisbane won the grand final 2–1 after extra time against Western Sydney Wanderers.
-Club talisman Besart Berisha and star utility Ivan Franjic would leave the club over the off-season for Melbourne Victory and Torpedo Moscow respectively.
+Club talisman Besart Berisha and star utility Ivan Franjic left the club over the off-season for Melbourne Victory and Torpedo Moscow, respectively.

 Frans Thijssen (interim) 2015

-After a run of poor results at the beginning of the 2014–15 season, Mulvey stepped down from the head coach role.
+After a run of poor results at the beginning of the 2014–15 season, Mulvey stepped down from the head-coach role.
 Frans Thijssen was appointed caretaker coach for the remainder of the season.

 Thinssen's first game in charge was a 1–1 draw against Perth Glory and ended with a 1–2 defeat against Urawa Red Diamonds.
 In total Thijssen was in charge for 28 games, winning eleven, drawing five and losing twelve.

-Captain Matt Smith left the club in December to join Bangkok Glass, and was replaced by former captain and club favourite Matt McKay.
-The season ended with the club recovering to finish in 6th position and qualify for the finals series.
+Captain Matt Smith left the club in December, joining Bangkok Glass, and was replaced by former captain and club favourite Matt McKay.
+The season ended with the club recovering to finish in sixth position and qualify for the finals series.
 Brisbane were knocked out by Adelaide United in the elimination final 2–1.